What is the Best Reciprocating Saw Blade? For Metal, Wood, And More (2023)

 If you buy something through our posts, we may get a small commission.
 Read more here.

 Reciprocating saw blades are very versatile and can work with a bunch of materials.
 Purchasing the wrong set of saw blades for the incorrect type of material will not only ruin your saw but your workpiece as well.
-To help you make the right choice, our contractors have isolated the best reciprocating blades for various purposes.
+To guide you through this, I’ve handpicked the best reciprocating blades for different purposes based on my expertise.

 Premium Pick